Kegel Exercises for Women

 What are Kegel exercises?

 Kegel exercises help strengthen your pelvic muscles.
 Pelvic muscles hold your pelvic organs, such as your bladder and uterus, in place.
-These exercises help prevent or control problems with urine incontinence (leakage).
+Kegel exercises help prevent or control problems with urine incontinence (leakage).
 Incontinence may be caused by pregnancy, childbirth, or menopause.

 How will I know I am using the correct muscles?

 Pelvic muscles are the muscles you use to control urine flow.
 To target these muscles, stop and start the flow of urine several times.
-You will become familiar with how it feels to tighten and relax your pelvic muscles.
-Once you are used to Kegel exercises, you can do them at any time.
+This will help you become familiar with how it feels to tighten and relax these muscles.